Everything You Need to Know About the 2023 Berlin Marathon

 Yes, you can qualify for the Berlin Marathon by registering as a fast runner.
 First, though, you need to have finished an AIMS-certified marathon in the past 2 years.
 In addition, you need to have finished within a certain time depending on your age group.

-Male runners who are between the ages of 18-44: the time for a marathon needs to be under 2:45 hours.
-Those who are between the ages of 44-59: the time is 2:55 hours.
+For male runners who are between the ages of 18-44: the time for a marathon needs to be under 2:45 hours.
+For those who are between the ages of 44-59: the time is 2:55 hours.
 Age 60 and above need to finish within 3:25 hours.

 Female runners between the ages of 18-44 need to finish under 3:00 hours.
 Ages 45-59 need to finish under 3:20 hours.
 And those who are 60 and up need to finish under 4:10 hours to qualify.

 How do you prepare for the mile markers?

 Welcome to Germany, my friends.
 Forget everything you know about miles and feet.
 In Germany, you'll find kilometers and meters.
 So there won't be mile markers.
 Instead, there will be a marker every kilometer.

 Mentally this might throw you off a bit, but it shouldn't.
 Focus on your watch and keep in mind the main distances like 10K, 20K, Half Marathon, 30K and so on.
 Here is a map, where you'll get a good overview.